 Ever notice you get a head splitter right before or at the start of your period?
 Welcome to menstrual migraines.
 These types of headaches are due to the sharp drop in hormones, primarily estrogen, right before your monthly visitor arrives.
 More than seven percent of all menstruating women get them, according to a 2014 study.

 What to do: if your migraines are really bad your doctor can prescribe a triptan, a type of migraine drug that relieves pain by reducing inflammation and relaxing blood vessels.
 If your menstrual cycles are regular, you can even take a triptan preventatively a few days before the start of your period.
-Another good option: certain types of hormonal contraception like pills, rings, or patches, which stabilizes estrogen levels—you’ll still experience a drop in hormones when you reach your placebo week and get your period, but the change in hormone levels won’t be quite as dramatic so the headaches shouldn’t be as bad.
+Another good option: Certain types of hormonal contraception like pills, rings, or patches, which stabilize estrogen levels.
+You’ll still experience a drop in hormones when you reach your placebo week and get your period, but the change in hormone levels won’t be quite as dramatic so the headaches shouldn’t be as bad.
 You can also use birth control pills continuously, to prevent that headache-inducing hormone drop entirely.

 Mood swings around your period